CoderVaibhavS/DSA-Assignment/README.md

 # DSA-Assignment

 This is the code for a R Tree.
-Here, we are using 2D rectangles which are horizontal and vertical.
+Here, we are using 2D rectangles which are horizontal and vertical.<br />
-Made By:
+Made By:<br />
 Vaibhav Singla (2021A7PS2227P)<br />
 Sanjeev Mallick (2021A7PS2217P)<br />
 Jay Goyal (2021A7PS2418P)<br />